About Vovk.ts

 },

-The inputs for mixins are also validated on the client side using the JSON schema extracted from the OpenAPI schema.
+});Inputs for mixins are also validated on the client side using the JSON Schema extracted from the OpenAPI schema.

 More info